nathancrank/dotcom/_posts/2017-10-10-rebuilding-sanctuary.md

 	post-image.html
 	image="2017-10-10-rs-Fallout+4_20161123160221.jpg"
 	caption="She's so excited she is standing in a chair." alt="A woman stands on a gorilla chair.
-Because Fallout wouldn't be Fallout without collision and pathfinding bugs."
+Because Fallout wouldn&apos;t be Fallout without collision and pathfinding bugs."
 %}